Measurement of the ambient neutron flux and spectral distribution at the Canfranc Underground Laboratory

 HENSA \cite{HENSA1} is an array of $^3$He proportional counters, carefully designed to provide high sensitivity over a wide energy range.
-Its working principle is that of the Bonner Sphere Spectrometer \cite{Thomas_2002} and the configuration used in the Hall~A measurement campaign are described in \cite{Orr_2022}, along with details of the measurements and the subsequent data analysis required to extract the neutron rate and study its time evolution.
+Its working principle is that of the Bonner Sphere Spectrometer (BSS) \cite{Thomas_2002} and the configuration used in the Hall~A measurement campaign are described in \cite{Orr_2022}, along with details of the measurements and the subsequent data analysis required to extract the neutron rate and study its time evolution.
 In particular, the results for the neutron counting rate $n_i$ in each detector $i$ can be found in Table 2 of \cite{Orr_2022}, for each of the measurement periods (\textit{Phases}).
 In addition, we report here the rates measured in the Cd-lined counter E10, which were not included in the analysis presented in \cite{Orr_2022}: $n_{_{E10}}$ = 0.62(4) and \mbox{$0.65(4) \times 10^{-4}$ s$^{-1}$} in \textit{Phases}~1 and 2, respectively.
 In the following, we build upon the neutron rate results from \cite{Orr_2022} to determine the ambient neutron flux in Hall~A.

 The neutron rate observed in each detector results from the combined effect of the incoming neutron flux $\phi_j$ for energy bin $j$ and the detector response $\epsilon_{ij}$ \cite{Orr_2021}: